Fraunhofer-AISEC/codyze/docs/Getting Started/installation.md

 ## Pre-built Release
-{{% pageinfo %}}
+!!! note

     All following example calls in this documentation will assume that the source code was cloned and use the exact file structure.
     If you want to test Codyze with these calls, please clone the repository.
-{{% /pageinfo %}}

 * Download a zipped release of Codyze from our [GitHub release page <i class="fas fa-external-link-alt"></i>](https://github.com/Fraunhofer-AISEC/codyze/releases)
 * Unzip the file
 * Execute Codyze using `bin\codyze.bat` (Windows) or `bin/codyze` (Mac, Linux)